 How Often Can You File Bankruptcy?

-Perhaps a better question would be, “How long must I wait in between bankruptcy filings?”
-The answer is it depends on the type of bankruptcy:
+Perhaps a better question than how many times can you file bankruptcy would be, “How long must I wait in between bankruptcy filings?”
+The answer is it depends on the type of bankruptcy that you filed previously and the bankruptcy filing you intend to file now:

-Multiple Chapter 7 bankruptcies – Under Title 11 Section §727 of the U.S. Code, you must wait eight years from the day a Chapter 7 bankruptcy was filed to file another one and receive a discharge.
+Multiple Chapter 7 bankruptcies – Under Title 11 Section §727 of the U.S. Bankruptcy Code, you must wait eight years from the day the first Chapter 7 bankruptcy was filed to file another bankruptcy case under Chapter 7 and receive a bankruptcy discharge.

-Multiple Chapter 13 bankruptcies – Under Title 11 Section §1328 of the U.S. Code, you have to wait at least two years from the day your last Chapter 13 was filed before you can file and receive a discharge for a another one.
+Multiple Chapter 13 bankruptcies – Under Title 11 Section §1328 of the U.S. Bankruptcy Code, you have to wait at least two years from the day your last Chapter 13 was filed before you can file and receive a discharge for a subsequent Chapter 13 case.

 Filing Bankruptcy Cases Under Different Chapters